 In reality, there is no such thing as a dangerous track, only dangerous drivers.
 Any corner, no matter how sharp, off camber, or low grip, can be taken at an appropriate speed.
 Getting to know the appropriate speed takes two things: knowledge; and a bit of patience and humility while learning (i.e. take it easy for a while – driving well below your maximum).

-Of course, track day insurance can cover for accidents like this, and these sorts of insurances are still available on our cars.
+This most likely means that all damages you do to your own car on track you would have to pay to repair yourself.
+Destroy the whole car?
+Then you’re minus a car, my friend!
+Of course, additional trackday insurance can cover for accidents like this to reduce your risk further, and these sorts of insurances are still available on our cars.
 There’s also list of insurers we can recommend at the bottom of this article.

 Something to note is that a real world “actual” replacement value isn’t just the purchase price of the car.
 So while you may be able to purchase a car for one amount, you would also need to add on top items such as: